 Charles’ dun horse also reflects the king’s magnificence, dazzling in gold decoration and elegantly styled hair.
 This is an incredibly powerful creature, its muscles rippling and mouth frothing.
 Despite this, Charles holds the reins calmly, symbolising his power to control his nation.
 Of course, the control was not to last: civil war broke out within five years of this painting’s completion, and this king would be declared by the high court a “tyrant, traitor, murderer and public enemy to the good people of the nation”.

 A tablet hangs from a nearby branch, inscribed in Latin “CAROLVS./ REX MAGNAE/ BRITANIAE”, meaning ‘Charles I, King of Great Britain’.
 Charles’ father, King James I, was the first to declare himself ‘King of Great Britain’.
-This was, infact, not quite correct: England and Scotland were not legally joined under the same monarch until the Acts of Union of 1707.
+This was not quite correct however: England and Scotland were not legally joined under the same monarch until the Acts of Union of 1707.

 An ancient tradition

 The trope of an equestrian portrait had long indicated a high-status sitter, stretching back as far as ancient Rome and the Hellenistic period.
 Perhaps the most famous examples is the bronze statue of Marcus Aurelius on horseback, now in the Capitoline Museums, Rome.